 Back in the day when everyone went dancing and dressed for an evening out on the town, Johnny spent over twelve years performing at the most prestigious venues in North America, and with some of the finest society and swing bands.
 Some of the venues at which Johnny performed include The Fairmont in San Francisco and New Orleans, The Palmer House in Chicago, The St. Regis in New York City, The Royal York in Toronto, The Las Vegas Hilton, Harrah's Lake Tahoe, The Fountainbleau in Miami, and The Waldorf Astoria in New York City, to name a few.
 During his years on the bandstand, Johnny was not only a vocalist in his own rite, but also performed with or opened for some of the greatest acts in the music world, including Ella Fitzgerald, Johnnie Ray, Liberace, Tony Martin, John Gary, Sarah Vaughn, Billy Eckstine, Eddie Fisher, Margaret Whiting, Mel Torme, and many others.

 Johnny Holiday is the last of the crooners, and his authentic renderings of the great songs of the 1930's and 1940's continue to fill rooms wherever he performs.
-Now, as Johnny continues to sing and host his own program with The Dean Mora Orchestra and The Satin Dollz Pin Up Dancers, he and his special guests take you back in time to when musical variety shows were still popular and chorus girls were everywhere!
+Now, as Johnny continues to sing and host his own show with The Dean Mora Orchestra and The Satin Dollz Pin Up Dancers, he and his special guests take you back in time to when musical variety shows were still popular and chorus girls were everywhere!

 Johnny Holiday Entertainment , Inc.